 There is no temporal good that can measure in comparison to Christ.

-Discipline will lead to silence, which inexorably leads to God.
+Discipline will lead to silence, which inexorably leads to God, for God is already present in silence.

 – Lucas G. Westman